People have often asked, “Why is knowing the real author of the plays and sonnets of William Shakespeare important?”

 To me, there are three reasons why knowing the real author is important.

-Third, and possibly the most important reason concerns the idea broached in Hang Shakespeare – that the “real” author suffered from bipolar disorder and so did Edward de Vere.
+Third, and possibly the most important reason concerns the idea broached in Hang Shakespeare – and Shakey’s Madness is that the “real” author suffered from bipolar disorder and so did Edward de Vere.
 A careful reading of the sonnets reveals the real author’s repeated complaints of insomnia, as well as the “highs” and “lows” of a manic depressive person.
 Bipolar disorder is a growing epidemic today.
 By making the “real” author a real, living, breathing human being (and not a so-called Stratford genius) but someone who encountered his own share of physical and mental ailments, the works of the true author become more meaningful and relevant.
-Students might actually be able to relate to him a little better.
+Students might actually be able to relate to him better.

 Have you been experiencing the feeling of hopelessness and despair, as well as the giddy feeling of being at the top of your game?
 So did the “real” author of plays like Macbeth, King Lear and Twelfth Night.
 You are not alone!